hidekatsu-izuno/nuxt-history-state/README.md

 #### action

-A navigated action type.
+A action type that caused a navigation.

-- new: When a new page is displayed.
+- new: When a new page is opened.
 - reload: When a page is reloaded.
 - push: When a pushState is called.
 - forward: When a forward navigation is occurred.